chrisguest75/testing_examples/04_playwright/README.md

 ## NOTES

-* There is an extension that allows easy execution and debugging in VSCode. `ms-playwright.playwright`
+* There is an extension that allows easy execution and debugging in VSCode. `ms-playwright.playwright`.
+To use it open up this folder in code after running `just nix`.

 ## Created